Add the Web Payments SDK to the Web Client

 Applies to: Web Payments SDK | Payments API

-Learn how to get the web client ready to accept a payment card and send the resulting token to the server component of the quickstart application.
+Learn how to initialize the Web Payments SDK with the web client and a Square application to accept a card payment, generate a payment token with buyer verification, and send the resulting payment token to the server for payment verification.

 Link to section